DamCB/tyssue/README.md

 * The documentation is now browsable on [tyssue.io](http://tyssue.io)
 * The old documentation is still browsable online [here](http://tyssue.readthedocs.io/en/latest/)
 * Introduction notebooks are available [here](https://github.com/DamCB/tyssue-demo).

+### Quick view with Colab

+To quickly try out and get an intution on how tyssue works, a jupyter notebook has been developed in [Google Colab](https://colab.research.google.com/github/DamCB/tyssue/blob/main/notebooks/basic_usage_quick.ipynb).
+Google Colab is an on-line jupyter notebook that requires no setup and is free to use.
+To use it, simply sign in with your Google account and run all of the cells.
+Feel free to try different geometries, topologies, and mechanical properties that you can set within the Google Colab environment.

 ## Visualisation
 Thanks to @kephale, there is a napari plugin to visualise tyssue simulation output.